KinetikSimulationDevTeam/kinetik-simulation-prototype-dev/README.md

+# Kinetik Simulation
+Kinetik Simulation is a web application that utilizes monte-carlo forecasting model to support enterprise revenue growth by optimizing go-to-market strategies through software.

+<iframe src="https://drive.google.com/file/d/1YFra8EjlHBZqoDp_MzcFXNN2pUbnEiuQ/preview" width="640" height="480" allow="autoplay"></iframe>

-# How to Access this Amplify App on the web:
+## How to Access this Amplify App on the web:

 Simply open the following link and upload a CSV file with the appropriate format:

 https://main.d2bkww882j30jj.amplifyapp.com/

-# How to Run this Amplify App Locally Using AWS Access Keys:
+## How to Run this Amplify App Locally Using AWS Access Keys:

-## Prerequisites:
+### Prerequisites:
 Before you can run this Amplify app locally using AWS Access Keys, you will need to have the following:

 An AWS account with appropriate permissions to access the lambda and API resources this app uses